Implementing Dependent Types in pi-forall: From typing rules to a typing algorithm

 We express these judgments using the notation defined in Figure~\ref{fig:bidirectional} and implement them in Haskell using the mutually-recursive functions \texttt{inferType} and \texttt{checkType}.
 Furthermore, to keep track of which rule is in which judgment, rules that have inference as conclusion start with \textsc{i-} and rules that have checking as conclusion start with \textsc{c-}.

 Let us compare these rules with our original typing rules.
 For \rref{i-var}, we need to only change the colon to an inference arrow.
 The context tells us the type to infer.

 On the other hand, in \rref{c-lambda} we should check $\lambda$-expressions against a known type.
 If that type is provided, we can propagate it to the body of the lambda expression.
-(For subtle reasons, we can skip checking that $A$ is a $\ottkw{Type}$.)
+(If we assume that the type provided to the checking judgment has already been checked to be a good type, then we can skip checking that $A$ is a $\ottkw{Type}$.)

 The rule for applications, \rref{i-app-simple}, is in inference mode.
 Here, we first infer the type of the function, but once we have that type, we may use it to check the type of the argument.
 This mode change means that $\lambda-$expressions that are arguments to other functions (like \texttt{map}) do not need any annotation.